bartoszwais/bartoszwais.github.io/business_opportunity.md

 ## Employee scenario
-For internships, short term, or regular employees, lighters can be used as additional grattitude for service, e.g. after 3 months at store, restaurant, employee recives 100 custom lighters.
+For internships, short term, or regular employees, lighters can be used as additional grattitude for service, e.g. after 3 months at store, restaurant, employee receives 100 custom lighters.

 ## Business opportunity
 If you are business owner or individual interested in earning money please read this page.